theAlgorithmist/TSProgrammingTestProblems/README.md

 Now, positive integers that are not multiples of 10 are of the form 10m + s where m = 0, 1, 2, ... and s is an integer in [1,9].
 We'll let zero play along for purposes of this exercise.
 The function _lastTwoDigits_ allows m and s to be input.
 Defaults are 0 and 1, respectively.  n^2 = 100m^2 + 20ms + s^2 = 100m^2 + 10(2ms) + s^2.
 This allows us to answer the bonus question.
 Multiplying by 10 or 100 is trivial, so there can be no carrying in computing s^2, m^2, and 2ms.
 This means that s and m could be 1, 2, or 3.
 Since we want to maximize n, m = 3, which results in s = 1.
 So, n^2 = 100x9 + 10(2x3x1) + 1 = 900 + 10x6 + 1 = 961.
 Since n = 10m + s, n = 31.
 You can do a quick check with 32x32.
 Note that this involves adding 6+6 in the hundreds place, which requires a carry into the thousands place.

+### Folder: llist1

+Source: Email

+Problem: Write time- and space-efficient code that returns the k-th from the end node from a _singly-linked_ list.

+Solution:  Ah, I was wondering when we would get to traditional data structures questions.
+I suppose this is to test understanding of the internals of data structures as well as how you think about complexity.
+It may also make a good discussion question as some of the possible responses include

+* 1 - Use a doubly-linked list.
+I might give some credit for a 'Kobayashi Maru' style approach, but if k is large compared to the size of the list, then always using a doubly-linked list and traversing from the tail, backward is less efficient than startring from the head, forward.

+* 2 - Convert the linked-list into an array and then use array indexing to return the required node.
+This approach has issues with both the time and space-efficient requirements as it requires one full traversal through the list to create the array along with the extra memory requirement for the array.
+The indexing is O(1) and might pay off for frequent calls to such a method with differing values of k (although it is invalidated if the list changes).
+The interviewer, however, may consider the array requirement a disqualifier for this approach.
+Good discussion question, however, to see if the candidate recognizes these tradeoffs.

+If the size of the list is available, then it is possible to compute the number of node traversals from the head, forward, to return the required result or null if k is sufficiently large to extend beyond the list head.
+It is useful to be able to solve the problem with a singly-linked list if the size is not available.
+Start with the head node and count k nodes forward.
+Now, the head is a candidate for k-th from the last node.
+For every node remaining in the list, shift the candidate foward one node until the end of the list is reached.

+Although I tend to use libraries as much as possible in production, I did have to write yet another linked list of my own in 2000 for a Flash game.
+I needed to search nodes by both index and id.
+Search results were cached and the list computed the optimal traversal direction and start node.
+It originally supported singly- and doubly-linked lists and was extended to include circular.
+It was also converted to Actionscript 2, then 3, then Javascript, and was recently placed in the Typescript Math Toolkit data structures library.
+I created an ExtendedLinkedList class to add the k-from-end method and that is used for the solution to the problem.
+You are welcome to deconstruct the internals of the TSMT Linked List at your convenience.

 ### Contributions